wtsi-hgi/weaver/docs/new-ui.md

 Screenshots may be a good idea. ❌

-Is an interactive 'first-time-user' walkthrough worth it/too much work/even possible? ❓
+Is an interactive 'first-time-user' walkthrough worth it/too much work/even possible? ❓ *(doubt this'd be possible due to the data changing)*